mc2-center/minidream-r-env/README.md

 6. To allow for user hierarchy creation on login, after executing `docker-compose up --build -d` change the minidream-r-env/home volume permissions to `chmod 777 minidream-r-env/home`
 7. Log into Rstudio www.replacewithec2address.com:8787

+#### Editting the Rstudio instance
+Example:
+1. Create new csv file: example.csv
+`temp,2222`
+2. Get the container id: `docker ps`

+3. docker cp example.csv containerId:/example.csv

+4. docker-compose exec rstudio /root/util/add_users.sh /example.csv

+5. You should be able to log in as temp now.

 #### Useful-commands and mics.
 `rstudio-server --help` ex. `rstudio-server suspend-all` will remove the message: "ERROR session hadabend" from an R session console after each service 'reboot'.